DiceLabs/husky/README.md

 ```

-After all the proper signs of a correct driver launch have occured you will then proceed to go to the UI on the robot and **for both arms** click the play button as shown below and then press **Robot Program**
+After all the proper signs of a correct driver launch have occured you will then proceed to go to the UI monitor and make sure you are on the UI tab labled **Run** on the robot and **for both arms** click the play button in the bottom right hand side of the screen and then press **Robot Program**
-After you have clicked play program on both arms the run tabs as explained in [UI Tabs]() should look like this

-After the play robot program has been started on both arms you can now launch the moveit driver that will allow you to control the arms' movements using this command:
+After the play robot program has been started on both arms you can now launch the moveit driver that will allow you to control the arms' movements;

 ```
 roslaunch sds04_husky_moveit_config husky_dual_ur_robotiq_2f_85_moveit_planning_execution.launch